-Careful HA filler placement helps to recontour facial contours around the lid-cheek junction and avoiding or delaying the need for surgery.
+Careful filler placement helps to recontour facial contours around the lid-cheek junction and avoiding or delaying the need for surgery.

 This treatment restores volume, rejuvenates and brightens the area, reducing the appearance of dark circles — it is subtle but extremely effective.